COVID-19 Information and Resources for Clinical Staff

 All hospitalized and ambulatory patients scheduled for aerosol-generating procedures or surgery or other procedures that require general anesthesia, deep sedation, or moderate sedation should be tested for SARS-CoV-2, the virus that causes COVID-19, by PCR testing before the procedure.
 This will allow identification of asymptomatic or mildly symptomatic patients and may help to prevent transmission to other patients and healthcare personnel.

-For more information on testing in the ED/Inpatient setting, please see Interim Guidance for ED and Inpatient Setting: Screening, Testing, and PPE for COVID-19 (July 17).
+For more information on testing in the ED/Inpatient setting, please see Interim Guidance for ED and Inpatient Setting: COVID-19 and INFLUENZA Screening, Testing, and PPE (November 16).
 Note that repeat testing (on readmission, prior to inpatient procedures) is no longer recommended for patients who previously tested PCR-positive for SARS-CoV2 and have met criteria for discontinuing transmission-based precautions.
 For more information on testing in COVID patients and discontinuing precautions for COVID recovered patients, please see FAQs for COVID-19 Isolation Precautions and Duration of Infectivity (August 14).
 For information on screening and pre-procedure testing of ambulatory and hospitalized patients who are scheduled for surgery or other procedures that require general anesthesia, deep sedation or moderate sedation, or for aerosol-generating procedures, please see FAQs for SARS-CoV-2 Testing for Patients Having Surgery Or Other Procedures (August 14).

 For more information on screening and testing in the ED/Inpatient setting, please see NYP COVID-19 Screening Tool for Patients and Visitors (August 14).